 But around here, I’m all about budget-conscious and efficient trip planning.
 So instead I’m going to show you how can visit two of its most charming and renowned towns, Varenna and Bellagio, in just one day and still get the most out of this destination.
 (Travel tips & what-to-do suggestions included!)

-Dive further into your trip planning with my ultimate guide to planning a trip to Italy for overall suggestions for planning your dream Italy vacation.
+Dive further into your trip planning with my ultimate guide to planning a trip to Italy.

 Some of these links may be affiliate links.
 See my full affiliate disclosure here.